Todd Frazier: Cincinnati Reds

 On November 5, 2012, Frazier was named the Players Choice Awards National League Outstanding Rookie by the MLB Players Association.
-On April 18, 2013, Frazier hit a homer for Reds' honorary batboy Teddy Kremer, an adult with Down syndrome.
+On April 18, 2013, Frazier hit a homer for Reds' honorary bat boy Teddy Kremer, an adult with Down syndrome.

 On July 6, 2014, Frazier was named a National League All-Star for the first time in his career, along with teammates Johnny Cueto, Aroldis Chapman and Devin Mesoraco and later Alfredo Simón.
 On July 8, he was selected to participate in the Home Run Derby.
 In the Derby, where Frazier's brother Charlie served as his pitcher, he won the National League bracket and represented the NL in the final, where he lost to defending champ Yoenis Céspedes.

-On February 8, 2015 Frazier and the Reds reached an agreement on a two-year, $12 million contract.
+On February 8, 2015, Frazier and the Reds reached an agreement on a two-year, $12 million contract.
 The deal paid Frazier $4.5 million in 2015, including a signing bonus, and $7.5 million in 2016.

-On April 21, 2015 Frazier hit his first career grand slam, against the Brewers.
+On April 21, Frazier hit his first career grand slam, against the Milwaukee Brewers in a 16–10 victory.

-On May 12, 2015 the Reds announced that Frazier would serve as the 2015 Major League Baseball All-Star Game spokesperson.
+On May 12, the Reds announced that Frazier would serve as the 2015 MLB All-Star Game spokesperson.

-On July 13, 2015, Frazier won the 2015 MLB Home Run Derby on his home field in Cincinnati.
-Frazier beat the 2012 Derby champion Prince Fielder in the first round and defeated Blue Jays third baseman Josh Donaldson in the second round and then beat the Los Angeles Dodgers' rookie centerfielder Joc Pederson in the final round.
-He became the first hometown participant to win the derby since Ryne Sandberg won as a Chicago Cub in 1990.
+On July 13, Frazier won the 2015 MLB Home Run Derby on his home field in Cincinnati.
+Frazier beat the 2012 Derby champion Prince Fielder in the first round and defeated Toronto Blue Jays third baseman Josh Donaldson in the second round and then beat the Los Angeles Dodgers' rookie centerfielder Joc Pederson in the final round.
+He became the first hometown participant to win the derby since Ryne Sandberg won as a member of the Chicago Cubs in 1990.